PotionSela/Shapely-Logos/README.md

 ## Usage Information

 To run this application, use the command line to navigate to the directory of the application, install all dependencies (`npm i`), then type the command `node index.js`.
 You will then be taken through a series of questions.
 Once all questions have been answered properly, a message will display to the command line, telling you your logo has been generated.
 Find your new logo in the newly generated HTML and SVG file.
 For unit testing instructions, navigate to the [Test Instructions](#test-instructions) section.

+## Contribution Guidelines

+Open to collaboration.
+If you choose to do so, open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.